 The campaign localization is key in China.
 It is essential to understand the Chinese culture and aesthetics to avoid any “faux pas” or “advertising”.
 A bad buzz can happen fast in China if you do not play by the rules.
 It does not mean you have to spread your image out and remove your specificities.
 It just means you need to know and respect the local values, culture, and expectations.

 The most interesting example this year (2021) is given by Burberry.
 The luxury brand localized well its campaign by creating clothes for the video game Honor of Kings.
 In brief, these are the most profitable online games of all time, and virtual clothes contribute in a large part to luxury brands’ sales.
 This strategy is key if you want to target young and wealthy Chinese through the digital world.
 Burberry signed a partnership with Tencent to be embodied in Honor of Kings.
-In the meantime, the brand declared it is no longer using cotton from the Chinese Xinjiang where Uyghurs are, and supports the “Better Cotton Initiative”.
+In the meantime, the brand declared it is no longer using cotton from the Chinese Xinjiang where Uyghurs are and supports the “Better Cotton Initiative”.
 Burberry learned at its expense that cultural sensitivity also applies to the virtual world.
 All the clothes from the brand are removed from the online game and Tencent suspended their partnership.

 If you know a little about China, you should have noticed that what is happening to Burberry is a double penalty.
 Why?
 Because Tencent also owns QQ, WeChat, and Weibo.
 The leaders of social media and online Q&A in China.

-Focus on building a positive eReputation
+Focus on building a positive eReputation on the Chinese Internet

 When we say that your reputation precedes you, it is even more true in China.
 It is vital to develop your online reputation on forums, blogs, and Q&A sessions to instill trust among your potential customers.
 They always go on this type of platform to look for testimonials, references, and topics linked to recommendations.
 The main two threats that your brand should fear are having negative comments or no comments.
 In China, having no existence is as worst as having a bad reputation.
 And you need to take care of that.

-It is essential to work on your community management by posting regular content about your brand and control the online comments.
+It is essential to work on your community management by posting regular content about your brand and controlling the online comments.
 You need to post massive positive comments and manage any potential negative comments about your product.
 In China, as we mentioned, you will enter the most competitive market in the world and the competition is fierce.
 Your local competitors will not hesitate to post negative comments or posts about your products to take back their market share.
 You should better have a local partner to monitor and control your online reputation on a daily basis.

 Gain Exposure through Chinese Social Media